 When a person with hyperinsulinemia eats a meal loaded with carbohydrates, the body will try to match this carbohydrate load with insulin.
 But remember, the body was never designed to make these huge doses of insulin, and often, the body overshoots the target, making too much insulin.
 This causes blood sugar to fall rapidly after a meal.
 A person can start to feel symptoms of hypoglycemia even when their blood sugar is still high due to the rapid rate that the blood sugar is dropping.
 Eventually, the blood sugar really will go low, lower than it was before the meal.
 Most people at this point are craving more carbs to bring the blood sugar back up again.

 This is a vicious cycle that can only be stopped with a healthy diet low in carbohydrates.
 The source of carbohydrates is also important.
 The carbs that one DOES consume on a low carb diet should NOT be sugar or refined carbs, but rather, carbs derived from real, whole, unprocessed foods (non-starchy vegetables, etc)

-As an adult with first signs of pre-diabetes at 40, I can say that I can remember bouts of (reactive) hypoglycemia in my late teens.
+As an adult with first diagnosis of pre-diabetes at 40, I can say that I can remember bouts of (reactive) hypoglycemia in my late teens and 20s.
 I didn’t know what it meant but I knew that if I drank juice, it went away…for a while…I wish I would have known the path I was on and what to do about it.

 So for ALL types of hypoglycemia, the best treatment is a low carb, whole food diet.
 Getting active is also a great tool, as it improves insulin sensitivity.
 For those that inject insulin, that means you will need less.
 For those that make all of their own insulin, it means the body will need to make less.